 Encouraging students to pursue careers in the life science, technology and high tech engineering sectors

-Delivering the next generation of scientists, technologists and high tech engineers
+Delivering the next generation of scientists, technologists and engineers in the UK and across the world

-High Tech Futures is a package of free programmes designed to encourage students, particularly those from disadvantaged backgrounds, to consider careers in three sectors at the cutting edge of science and technology:
+High Tech Futures is a package of free programmes designed to encourage students, particularly those from disadvantaged backgrounds and in minority communities, to consider careers in three sectors at the cutting edge of science and technology:

-Together these three sectors generate more than £1.10 trillion in revenues a year for the UK and employ more than 3.64 million people.
-The technology and life science sectors, in particular, are amongst the most productive sectors in the economy in terms of turnover per employee.
+The technology and life science sectors, in particular, are amongst the most productive sectors in many economies in terms of turnover per employee.

 Building on success

-The programmes build on our highly successful Future Biotechnologists events held in schools in Holton (Oxfordshire), Cambridge, Pinner and Leytonstone focusing on the life sciences.
+High Tech Futures is an extension of our highly successful Future Biotechnologists events held in schools in the UK in Holton (Oxfordshire), Cambridge, Pinner and Leytonstone focusing on the life sciences.
 The event in Holton was described by Rebecca Vaughan, Careers & Work Experience lead at Lord Williams's School as:

 "...the best external careers event I've attended (of which there have been quite a lot over 12 years!)."